 top of page

-The definition of “adventure travel” varies between travelers as well as tour operators and I'm here to bust some of the most common myths that revolve around adventure travel today.
+Adventure travel is a rapidly expanding segment of the travel industry.
+The definition of “adventure travel” varies among travelers and tour operators.
+Today, I’m here to bust some of the most common myths surrounding adventure travel.

-MYTH #1 – Adventure travel is only for youngsters.
+MYTH 1 – Adventure Travel is Only for Youngsters

 Melissa Meredith Fail climbing into the Seabourn Venture submersible on an expedition cruise to Greenland

-Melissa Meredith Fail is going into the Seabourn Venture submersible to view the depths of the arctic waters in the Northeast Greenland National Park.
+Melissa Meredith Fail is going into the Seabourn Venture submersible to view the depths of the Arctic waters in the Northeast Greenland National Park.

-MYTH #2 – Adventure travel is very expensive.
+MYTH 2 – Adventure Travel is Very Expensive

-calculator and U.S Dollars
+Calculator and U.S Dollars

 Melissa Meredith Fail hiking to frozen waterfall

-Pushing oneself to the limits may be part of your definition for adventure travel, but keep in mind – one person’s limits are not the same as another.
 There are adventure trips geared toward photographing wildlife or birding in the Galapagos Islands.
-In comparison, there are expeditions that skirt the Antarctic region allowing adventurers to hop on dog sleds, spend the night on a glacier and see nature at its finest.
-Whatever your dream may be, climbing Kilimanjaro, paragliding in Paraguay, heliskiing in New Zealand, or kayaking with the whales in Alaska during the summer, it doesn’t have to include an “extreme” condition.
+In comparison, there are expeditions that skirt the Antarctic region, allowing adventurers to hop on dog sleds, spend the night on a glacier, and see nature at its finest.
+Whatever your dream may be—climbing Kilimanjaro, paragliding in Paraguay, heliskiing in New Zealand, or kayaking with whales in Alaska during the summer—it doesn’t have to include an “extreme” condition.
 You may be thrilled to go dog sledding on a shore excursion while on your Alaskan cruise!

 Seabourn Venture Expedition Lounge